Student Success - Lauren Liess

 “I chose NYIAD because it seemed straightforward, all-encompassing and fun.
 I really loved it & was able to start my business from what I learned,” she said.

-Lauren works primarily on residential projects, sometimes as a consultant.
-Her favorite project was for a client “who wanted a whole new outlook on life and in her home.”
+After graduating, Lauren worked primarily on residential projects, sometimes as a consultant.
+Speaking with her NYIAD mentors years ago, she shared that her favorite project was for a client “who wanted a whole new outlook on life and in her home.”

 “She was turning over a new leaf, and it was so great to help her get where she wanted to be by making her home special to her.
 We re-did her entire home.
 I’d describe her style as earthy and natural with a twist of traditional elegance,” Lauren said.

-“It's been a challenge for me to find really reliable people to work with.
-I am working with some amazing people right now and it’s really one of the most important things for my business. “
+In a 2008 interview with NYIAD she shared, “It's been a challenge for me to find really reliable people to work with.
+I am working with some amazing people right now and it’s really one of the most important things for my business.“

-There are also surprises in any business, and for Lauren, the biggest surprise has been a happy one.
+There are also surprises in any business, and in that same 2008 interview, the biggest surprise was a happy one.

 “The most surprising thing I’ve discovered is that my work doesn’t feel like work anymore!
 It’s true what they say: ‘Choose a job you love and you’ll never have to work another day in your life.’”